 About Kate Cooper

-Kate Cooper is a partner based in our London Global Transactions Practice.
+Kate Cooper is an M&A and corporate partner based in London.

-Kate acts for international corporate and FTSE100 clients.
+Kate acts for international corporate and FTSE clients.
 Her areas of practice include complex public and private M&A, corporate restructurings, as well as general UK listed company advisory matters.
-Kate's varied experience spans a range of sectors, including TMT, Consumer and Healthcare.
+Kate's varied experience spans a range of sectors, including TMT, Industrials, Consumer and Healthcare.

 Kate joined Freshfields in 2006 as a trainee, and has been seconded previously to our Tokyo office, to the Organising Committee of the London Olympics and, as a senior associate, to Goldman Sachs’ European Investment Banking Legal team.